Walk Again Project: History

 In 2018, in an article published in PLOS One, the project demonstrated seven complete paraplegic patients becoming partial paraplegics due to the 28-month-long training with the BMI.
 In 2019, in a study published in Scientific Reports, three paraplegic patients tested the "brain–muscle interface", where small electrical charges in their legs helped them to move without an exoskeleton.
 In a study published on May 1, 2021, in Scientific Reports, two patients suffering from chronic paraplegia were shown to be able to walk on 70% of their own weight, in addition to taking 4580 steps, also with the help of non-invasive techniques.

 A study published in 2022 demonstrated the superior clinical effect that the use of non-invasive BMI has compared to putting patients on robots that don't have the same technology.
 Between 2023 and 2024, Nicolelis began to criticize the company Neuralink, founded by two of his former students.
 He raised ethical concerns about how the company works, as well as criticizing the way they advertised as new a type of research that Nicolelis' team had already carried out over the previous two decades.
 Also in 2023, Nicolelis announced the creation of the Nicolelis Institute for Advanced Brain Studies, which aims to bring low-cost solutions, based on BMI, to the treatment of neurological and psychiatric diseases for 1 billion people.
 The first hub will be created in Milan, Italy, developed with the IRCCS San Raffaele Hospital and the Vita-Salute San Raffaele University, as announced in March 2024.

+In 2025, the work of the Walk Again Project and Xuanwu Hospital was revealed, presenting the Walk Again Neurorehabilitation Protocol.
+Using non-invasive systems and virtual reality, a group of 19 patients with complete paraplegia, divided between control and main groups, received treatment for 9 months.
+After this period, 50% of patients went from complete to partial paraplegia, with one patient walking without assistance, in addition to observing a reversal of cortical atrophy.